|On behalf of the PGA TOUR, welcome to the 2019 season on the Web.com Tour.|

 We appreciate and respect the role the media plays in helping tell the stories of our players and the Tour to golf fans everywhere, and we look forward to continuing to provide you the best service possible in the year ahead.

-With Austin Cook's win at The RSM Classic in 2017, the Web.com Tour alumni win count on the PGA TOUR reached 486.
+With Aaron Wise’s win at the AT&T Byron Nelson in May of 2018, the Web.com Tour alumni win count on the PGA TOUR reached 500.
 With three out of four PGA TOUR members having Web.com Tour roots, this figure will continue to grow at a rapid pace.
 In the last five years alone, alumni wins have accounted for 60 percent of the victories on TOUR.

 Charity has always been a critical part of the Web.com Tour's fiber, with thousands of volunteers donating their time to the events so organizations in their communities and states can benefit.
-As the collective Tours of the PGA TOUR and their individual tournaments surpassed the $2-billion mark in charitable proceeds in January 2014, we congratulate each and every tournament for their participation in another successful year of fundraising on the Web.com Tour.
+The PGA TOUR and its tournaments generated a record $190 million for more than 3,000 charitable causes in 2018.
+The charitable total, which brings the all-time total to $2.84 billion, includes donations made by tournaments on the PGA TOUR, PGA TOUR Champions, Web.com Tour, Mackenzie Tour-PGA TOUR Canada, PGA TOUR Latinoamérica and PGA TOUR Series-China, and we congratulate each and every tournament for their participation in another successful year of fundraising on the Web.com Tour.

 Once again, thank you for your interest and support of the Web.com Tour.
 We hope to see you along the way as we follow golf's next wave of stars from January through September.